 The devices on the Hearing Services Program tend to be on the lower levels of technologies.
 Every hearing aid has three basic components: A microphone that picks up sound and a processing chip, plus a receiver that sits in the ear canal.
 Together, they are tasked with creating and increasing the filtered sound, at a volume level determined with the help of your audiologist.

 The most important part is the processing chip, a component that the Audiologist can adjust based on your hearing loss.
-With most free government hearing aids, these adjustments are limited due to the technology levels of the devices.
+With most fully funded government hearing aids, these adjustments are limited due to the technology levels of the devices.
 A higher-level device with a more powerful processing chip can not only filter sound but improve the device’s automatic capabilities and its ability to localise sound.

 As you go higher in device technology levels, the greater the improvement in the performance of the device to assist you to hear.